-01Don't Wear Dirty or Wrinkled Clothing
+01Don't Wear Dirty or Wrinkled Clothes to Work

-You should always look well put together when you go to work.
+You should always look put together when you go to work.
 Your clothes should be clean and unwrinkled.
 Avoid wearing stained items.
 Some people even keep a change of clothes in the office in case of a mishap.
 In addition, your hair and nails should be neat and clean and your shoes must be in good condition.
 If you look unkempt your boss and coworkers may perceive you as someone who is careless and doesn't pay much attention to detail.

-02Don't Wear Revealing Clothing
+02Don't Wear Tight or Revealing Clothing to Work

-03Don't Wear Clothing That Is Too Casual
+03Don't Wear Work Clothing That Is Too Casual

-04Don't Wear T-Shirts With Offensive Messages
+04Don't Wear T-Shirts With Offensive Messages to Work

 06Don't Wear Clothes That Make It Difficult to Work

 Don't wear any article of clothing that makes it hard to do your job.
-Those beautiful four-inch stilettos may look great on your feet but if takes you too long to get from your desk to the copy machine because they're too hard to walk in, save them for another occasion.
+Those beautiful four-inch stilettos may look great on your feet but if it takes you too long to get from your desk to the copy machine because they're too hard to walk in, save them for another occasion.
 Likewise, avoid wearing overly tight skirts or dresses.
 Aside from being a distraction to your coworkers, you don't want it to seem like being fashionable is more important than being productive.

-07Don't Wear Too Much Aftershave or Perfume
+07Don't Wear Too Much Aftershave or Perfume to Work

 Go light on the perfume or aftershave.
 You don't want people to be able to smell you before they can see you.
 Additionally, many people are very sensitive to fragrance.
 If you work with someone who has a severe reaction to it, you may want to refrain from wearing aftershave or perfume altogether.